bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:06:06

-In the key path spend, we get to benefit from that in what case.
+In the keypath spend, we get to benefit from that in what case.
 So let's remind ourselves when we have multi-hub payments, we create a smart contract that locks in funds.
 There's two locks right now with the HTLCs.
-There's a hash lock and a time lock.
+There's a hashlock and a timelock.
 Also, why am I explaining this lightning stuff to you people?
 But in the case, well, in the best case, of course, the payment goes through and it gets folded back into the main balance of the channel.
 But in a failure case where some party disappears or the contract times out, either the receiving party needs to get the funds or the sending party needs to get the funds.
-And those two cases, one makes use of the hash lock, one makes use of the time lock.
+And those two cases, one makes use of the hashlock, one makes use of the timelock.
-In which case would we be able to make use of the key path spend?
+In which case would we be able to make use of the keypath spend?

 Elle Mouton: 00:07:00